ReScience/ReScience-submission/article/article.md

 action selection mechanism in cortico-basal ganglia loops based on a competition between the positive feedback, direct pathway through the striatum and the negative feedback, hyperdirect pathway through the subthalamic nucleus.
-The reference implementation has been coded in python for ease of reading and cython for performances because the main result includes a batch of 250 experiments over 120 trials that would be too slow for regular python.
+The original implementation was made in Delphi (Object Pascal) whose sources are available on request to any of the author of the original article.
+We have used these sources to disambiguate ambiguous and missing information in the original article.
+The reference implementation we propose has been coded in Python for ease of reading and Cython for performances because the main result includes a batch of 250 experiments over 120 trials that would be too slow for regular Python scripts.

 # Methods

 We used the description of the model in the original article as well as the sources of the model (requested from author) that are made of a hundred files and 6,000 lines of Delphi for the main source.
-We've been unable to compile this original implementation but we're able to run the provided Windows executable.
+We have been unable to compile this original implementation but we were able to run the provided Windows executable.
 We found some factual errors in the original article that have been corrected in this implementation.
+The initialization of weights are defined in two different parts of the paper.
+First on page 3030 (second column) *"Weights were initialized to a Gaussian distribution with a mean of 0.5 and a SD of 0.005 at the start of each simulation..."*, then on page 3031 in the caption of figure 4, *"All synaptic weights were initialized to 0.5"*.
+It happened that both definitions are right but do not address the same projections.
+Cortico-striatal synaptic weights use Gaussian distribution while all other weights are set to 0.5.
+Furthermore, the Boltzmann equation given in the original paper uses a ``.`` instead of ``+`` between first term and second term.

+\

+One notable modification in our implementation is the reinforcement learning rule that has been greatly simplified.
+Original authors have been using quite a complex algorithm for ensuring that *"corticostriatal weights are bounded by a sigmoidal transfer function to represent physical constraints on synaptic growth with an absolute maximum of 0.75 and an absolute minimum of 0.25."*.
+This algorithm is not described in the article, but from sources, it appears that it is based on the estimation of the weight gradient along the sigmoid.
+We use instead a more Oja-inspired expression given in the *Synapse* table.

+\

 We provide below the formal description of the model according to the proposition of Nordlie et al. [@nordlie:2009] for reproducible descriptions of neuronal network models.

 Table              Description
 ------------------ ------------------------------------------------------------------